mikhailnazar8/Coral_Haem_Peroxidases/04_visualising_gene_tree.md

 ...
 ```

+Then each of the signal accessions(columns in the heatmap) were filtered

 We visualized the tree using a heat map to see, which domains were
 present in which protein sequences (look at supplementary data from the
-paper for a more detailed version of the heat map)
+paper for a more detailed version of the heat map).
+The heatmap has the
+ROP values (as calculated in 05)

 ![](04_visualising_gene_tree_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->